yannxou/RefaceCPLiveControl/README.md

 ### Phaser toggle:

 Enables the **Clip trigger mode**.
-This allows clip/scene triggering using the MIDI note keys.
+This allows clip/scene triggering using all MIDI note keys except keys C# and D# which are reserved for special functions:

+* Press and hold C# + clip note key to stop the clip.
+* Press and hold C# + upper/lower C# to stop all clips.
+* Press and hold D# + clip note key to play the clip's scene.

+Pressing a new key while another one is being held down allows playing the different clips from the same track in legato mode.
+This also works with the stop key (C#) so it can be used as some sort of temporal mute when triggering clips.
+This feature can be enabled/disabled with the `CLIP_TRIGGER_DEFAULT_LEGATO_ENABLED` setting.

 The following controls apply in this mode:

 * **Drive**: Global clip trigger quantization.